riolubruh/YABDP4Nitro/README.md

 ### Note for developers and other users

-Please DO NOT sell my plugins, steal code, or use it as your own without permission.
-You may make forks if you want to.
-If you wish to make a pull request, you MAY do so; if you make a pull request do NOT change the authors or version number.
+Please DO NOT sell my plugins, steal my code, or use it as your own without permission.
+You can make forks if you want to.
+If you wish to make a pull request, go ahead and do so, you do not need permission, just keep my name in the credits.